-1. The doctrine of the ever-blessed Trinity is essential to Funda-Christianity : there is no Theology, there is no Christology without it.
-That the one Divine essence exists in three eternal, ccequal, personal subsistences is the foundation of the Christian Faith.
+Fundamental.
+Christianity: there is no Theology, there is no Christology without it.
+That the one Divine essence exists in three eternal, coequal, personal subsistences is the foundation of the Christian Faith.
 This has been the catholic belief, as the catholic interpretation of Scripture.
 Whatever exception may be taken to dogmatic definitions, the eternal underlying truth is the life of the Christian revelation.
 What will be hereafter exhibited as the Mediatorial Trinity is only the mystery of the Absolute Trinity as revealed in the salvation of man.

+True Subordination alism.
 2. Again, it cannot be denied that the best and purest teaching on this subject has laid emphasis on the mystery of an eternal subordination, in the Scriptural sense of the term, in the interior relations of the Two Persons of the Trinity to the First.
-The simple statement of the Nicene Creed which asserts ONE GOD at the outset, and that the Eternal Son is GOD OF GOD, expresses the faith of the Church.
+The simple statement of the Nicene Creed which asserts ONE God at the outset, and that the Eternal Son is God of God, expresses the faith of the Church.
 But it is difficult to draw the line, either in thought or by word, between truth and error here.
 Our Lord gives us a revelation in words which suggests its defence, though they cannot reveal to the human intellect the full conception of the truth.
 As the Father hath life in Himself, so hath He given to THE SON to have life in Himself.
-These words refer to the Eternal His authority in time and human things follows with a Son. change in the expression : and hath given Him authority to execute mental.
+These words refer to the Eternal Son.
+His authority in time and human things follows with a change in the expression: and hath given Him authority to execute